reckonfiu/server/README.md

 * **search by**

     ```
-    comparable function for terms (Fall, Spring, Summer)
+    Comparable function for terms (Fall, Spring, Summer)
     Return sorted by:
         course: matching courses from top to bottom (mongo does this by default)
         term: if available search by term
         professor: if available search by professor
     ```
 * **store comments**

+    ```
+    Store all comments related to a class in an Array under the class.
+    ```
 * **authenticate user**
 * **add user**
 * **delete user**
 * **token barrier**

     ```
-    users should not be allowed to use the API without being logged in.
+    Users should not be allowed to use the API without being logged in.
     ```